 - Green infrastructure: e.g. parks, woodlands, play areas, public open space

-Who decides on what CIL projects get the go-ahead?
+Who decides which CIL projects get the go-ahead?

-As Bath is a City that does not have a Parish or Town Council, therfore it was agreed by Bath and Noth East Somerset Council that The Bath City Forum will act as the body where projects are submitted and assessed on behalf of the Community.
+As Bath is a City that does not have a Parish or Town Council, therefore it was agreed by Bath and North East Somerset Council that The Bath City Forum will act as the body where projects are submitted and assessed on behalf of the Community.

-The first recomendations were considered at the meeting which took place in November 2017.
-Additional meetings will take place every two months to consider and recomend funding for further projects.
+The first recommendations were considered at the meeting which took place in November 2017.
+Additional meetings will take place every two months to consider and recommend funding for further projects.

-How do I submit an expression of interest for a Neighbourhood portion of CIL project?
+How do I submit an application for a Bath Neighbourhood CIL Project?

-What happens once the Bath City Forum have agreed on a successful expressions of interest?
+What happens once the Bath City Forum has agreed a successful application?

-Where projects requires resources from Council Service Areas for delivery of the project, advice must be sought and agreed with the relevant officers to schedule an effective delivery date.
+Where a project requires resources from Council Service Areas for delivery of the project, advice must be sought and agreed with the relevant officers to schedule an effective delivery date.

 All projects will follow the normal B&NES Council process for signing off of reports before the Cabinet Member for Development and Neighbourhoods will be asked to make a single member decision to agree the spending for Bath.

-What happens once Bath and North East Somerset Cabinet members have signed off a project?
+What happens once the Bath and North East Somerset Cabinet member has signed off a project?